terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 }
 ```

 The `rebase_from` contains an absolute string descriptor for the reference we are rebasing from.
 It may be a ref or a branch.
-Author should be the author of the newly produced commits.
+The author should be the author of the newly produced commits.

 This operation will attempt to construct a new history which has the same contents as that given by "rebase\_from" by repeated application of diverging commits.